Arkon: Powers and abilities

 Arkon possesses a range of superhuman abilities, including superhuman strength, speed, stamina, agility, reflexes, and durability.
 He also has an accelerated healing factor, enabling him to rapidly heal damaged tissue should he sustain injury.
 While all of his people possess these same physical attributes, Arkon's are much more developed than the majority of his race.

 He is a cunning military strategist.
 He is an extraordinary hand-to-hand combatant and swordsman, and is highly skilled in the usage of his throwing weapons, which were designed by the scientists and craftsmen of Polemachus.
 Arkon wields a collection of three energy weapons shaped like stylized lightning bolts that he carries in a quiver.
 Each of these bolts has a specific function and color.
 The golden bolts are used to open gateways to different dimensional planes.
 The scarlet and black bolts are used as offensive weapons and generate powerful explosive blasts when they hit their target.
 He also carries a shield.

 Arkon has been known to ride dinosaur-like reptilian mounts, some of which walk on two legs and others on four.
 Other reptilian mounts he uses have wings enabling them to carry him through the air.

 Reception

 Journalists of Comic Book Resources expressed interest in seeing a movie after Arkon exploring his relationship with Thundra in the Weirdworld.

 Other versions

-JLA/Avengers

-Arkon appears in JLA/Avengers #4.

-Earth-65

-In this universe, Arkon is a character in a tabletop roleplaying game.
+On Earth-65, Arkon is a character in a tabletop roleplaying game.